Teen Titans (TV series): Discontinuation and proposed rebranding

-The show was slated to introduce new villains, notably one named "Athena" who had the Midas touch and was accompanied by an ever changing roster of superpowered suiters as well as a posse of robot girls, and see the return of fan favorites from the original series, such as Mad Mod (In a story titled "The Mad Mods"), Control Freak ("The Battle of the Geeks"), and Soto ("Planet Soto").
-Series artist, Brianne Drouhard, has also stated doing visual development on a character that wasn't mentioned in the reporting. and Murakami expressed interest in Phobia, Mister Twister, Ravager.

-The pitch documents included information on a holiday episode, as well as a plot line in which Herald would unknowingly create a rift in "DIMENSION X", allowing a microscopic, freeloading creature to travel with them to Earth.
-The creature multiplies exponentially, and in the end the New Teen Titans must battle the creature and repair the rift.
-According to series artist Derrick J Wyatt, this would have tied back to the original show, and the unnamed creature from the series finale, Things Change.
+The show was slated to introduce new villains, notably one named "Athena" who had the Midas touch and was accompanied by an ever-changing roster of superpowered suiters as well as a posse of robot girls, and other groups of teenagers as throwbacks to previous villains such as Mad Mod and Control Freak.
+The pitch documents included information on a holiday episode, as well as a plot line in which Herald would unknowingly create a rift in "Dimension X", allowing a microscopic, self-replicating creature to travel to Earth.
+According to series artist Derrick J. Wyatt, this would have tied back to the unnamed creature from the series finale "Things Change".
+Series artist Brianne Drouhard has also stated doing visual development on a character that was not mentioned in the reporting.

 Crossover with Teen Titans Go!

 A mid-credits scene from Teen Titans Go!
 To the Movies featured the 2003 Titans' return, in which Robin states they've "found a way back".

-In early 2019, Warner Bros. announced that a crossover featuring the Titans from both shows, titled Teen Titans Go! vs. Teen Titans, was in development.
-On June 26, 2019, IGN released the official trailer on YouTube.
-The film premiered at the San Diego Comic-Con on July 21, 2019.
-This was followed by a digital release on September 24, 2019 and a DVD and Blu-ray release on October 15, 2019.
+In 2019, Warner Bros. released a crossover film featuring the Titans from both shows, titled Teen Titans Go! vs. Teen Titans.
+The film premiered at San Diego Comic-Con on July 21, followed by a digital release on September 24 and a DVD and Blu-ray release on October 15.
 The events of the film take place during the fifth season of Teen Titans Go!.